Of Estate Planning

 That’s just the financial side and the tip of the iceberg.
 You can leave specific items to specific people or exclude them.
 Appoint Guardians to ensure your children are cared for if no parental rights remain after your death.
 Property owners should clarify joint tenancies or tenancies in common?
 If you're worried about becoming vulnerable during old age or illness - Lasting Power of Attorney or Last Will?
 The options can be mind boggling.

-Seemingly straight forward historical cases have revealed requirements that would have never emerged had a wills expert not been introduced.
-Subsequently, pitfalls were anticipated meaning immense inconvenience and loss of capital avoided.
+Many seemingly straight forward cases have revealed requirements that would have never emerged had a wills expert not been introduced.
+Subsequently, pitfalls were foreseen and immense inconvenience and loss of capital avoided.
 As one client explained, “watching HMRC take years of hard work from the [deceased’s] estate that was ear-marked for us would have be as painful as the tax bill itself.
 Not to mention the stress, time and expense of tribunals and other associated legal costs.”

 Does this all seems too obvious?
 If so, a couple of examples follow that show that anyone can get caught out.